Cookies auf www.aeresuas.de

 Aeres verwendet Cookies, um Sie einzuloggen, Videos von Youtube und Vimeo zu zeigen und mehr.
 Mehr erfahren?
 Lesen Sie unsere Datenschutz- und Cookie-Richtlinien.

 In this section you can read the latest specific updates for all locations of Aeres Hogeschool (Almere, Dronten en Wageningen).
-Below these updates you will find the latest general updates and general information that apply throughout Aeres.

 We would like to draw everyone's attention to the fact that the use of a mouth mask in public areas is mandatory throughout the Netherlands from December 1st.
 So also at the locations of Aeres University of Applied Sciences.
 Mudguards, bandanas or shawls do not legally fall under the definition of a mouth mask.